 Most of the times that we have encountered sharks have been on a reef.
 We always respect their space, put a lot of distance between us and them, stay close together, all the while remaining calm and still.
 They have always just swum past or under us – never giving us a second look.
 Again, I don’t recommend snorkeling or diving at a reef alone and when you do see a shark, don’t freak out and frantically try to swim back to the boat.
 Stay calm and still, and most likely the shark will just swim by.

 #8: Pick a Guarded Beach

 If you are on vacation, not familiar on how to read the ocean or just want a little more protection, hit the guarded beach.
-The lifeguards are not only there to keep us safe from drowning, they will alert you as soon as they see sharks, bait fish or other dangerous creatures or weather conditions.
+The lifeguards are not only there to keep us safe from drowning, but they will also alert you as soon as they see sharks, baitfish or other dangerous creatures or weather conditions.
 As soon as you hear that whistle blow, get out the water until the lifeguard says it is safe to go back in.
-Also, when you arrive at the beach make sure to read the signs at the lifeguard station, if there are bait fish in the area or they have a red/no swimming flag – follow their recommendations.
+Also, when you arrive at the beach make sure to read the signs at the lifeguard station if there is baitfish in the area or they have a red/no swimming flag – follow their recommendations.

 #9: Don’t Feed the Fish

 There have been documented cases of people being bitten by sharks after feeding them.
 Sharks are highly intelligent creatures if you feed them once they will remember it and come back to the area for more.
 What happens when someone else swims in that spot and doesn’t have a treat to offer them?
 They may bite someone on accident simply looking for food.
 As in all cases, do not feed the wildlife, it isn’t a good idea for you or for them.